The Textile Gateway: Re-Energizing The Textile Industry By Connecting Students

 Students will learn about textile industry workforce development programs.
 Swantko explains, “We are looking to partner with workforce programs that provide internships, apprenticeship, skills-training programs, or offer scholarships to students.
 The Gateway is an ideal partner to direct students to these opportunities.“

-Steve Schiffman, President and CEO, Advanced Textiles Association (ATA), agrees, stating, “We are very excited to partner with the Textile Gateway and support their education and outreach programs.
+Steve Schiffman, president and CEO, Advanced Textiles Association (ATA), agreed, stating: “We are very excited to partner with the Textile Gateway and support their education and outreach programs.
 Workforce development in the textile industry is a critical initiative and one that requires collaboration between textile-related trade associations, and other like-minded organizations/partnerships.”

-David Parkes, Founder and CEO, Concept III Textiles, concurs, “For the Textile/Apparel industries to present mature ideas and innovations in the future, we need TheTextileGateway.org as a platform where high schools, and entry-level college students can have exposure to the many careers and exciting opportunities these industries provide.”
+David Parkes, founder and CEO, Concept III Textiles, concurred: “For the Textile/Apparel industries to present mature ideas and innovations in the future, we need TheTextileGateway.org as a platform where high schools, and entry-level college students can have exposure to the many careers and exciting opportunities these industries provide.”

 This is a platform where teachers can interact, share ideas and lesson plans, connect online with the industry, or arrange school visits.
-Ann Dietchman, Supervisor of Family & Consumer Science Education (FCSE), for North Dakota’s Department o CTE (Career and Technical Education), is eager to work with TTG, and sums up the program in this way.
-“The Textile Gateway program brings exciting opportunities for our students taking textile and clothing classes, by linking education to the textile/apparel business world.
+Ann Dietchman, supervisor of Family & Consumer Science Education (FCSE), for North Dakota’s Department of CTE (Career and Technical Education), is eager to work with TTG, and sums up the program in this way: “The Textile Gateway program brings exciting opportunities for our students taking textile and clothing classes, by linking education to the textile/apparel business world.
 This resource has long been needed for our FCSE programs.”

 Posted: July 17, 2024